Family medicine

-Family medicine (Note: Less commonly referred to as family practice) is a medical specialty that provides continuing and comprehensive health care for the individual and family across all ages, genders, diseases, and parts of the body.
+Family medicine (Note: Less commonly referred to as family practice) is a medical specialty that provides continuing and comprehensive health care for the individual and family across all ages, sexes, diseases, and parts of the body.
 The specialist, who is usually a primary care physician, is called a family physician.
 (Note: or, more informally, family doctor) In certain countries family medicine is synonymous with general practice (with those who practice known as a general practitioner), though in other countries, this is a distinct field than Family medicine.
 Historically, the role of Family doctors was once performed by any doctor with qualifications from a medical school and who worked in the community.
 However, since the 1950s, family medicine has become a specialty in its own right, with specific training requirements tailored to each country.
 The names of the specialty emphasize its holistic nature and/or its roots in the family.
 It is based on knowledge of the patient in the context of the family and the community, focusing on disease prevention and health promotion.
 According to the World Organization of Family Doctors (WONCA), the aim of family medicine is "promoting personal, comprehensive and continuing care for the individual in the context of the family and the community".
 The issues of values underlying this practice are usually known as primary care ethics.